wntrblm/flask-talisman/README.rst

 Permission Policy support is included in Talisman for when this becomes more widely supported.

+Note that the `Permission Policy is still an Editor's Draft <https://www.w3.org/TR/permissions-policy/>`_.

 When the same feature or permission is set in both Feature Policy and Permission Policy, the Permission Policy setting will take precedence in browsers that support both.